InnovAIte-Deakin/aaie-Data-Hub/README.md

 ## Supported Domains (As of T2 2025)

-Essay based asssignments are available for the following domains:
+Essay based assignments are available for the following domains:
 - Information Technology
 - Engineering
 - Psychology